-All work shall conform to the Deck Slab Repair special provision.
+All work shall conform to the special provision for deck slab repair.

 Basis of Payment.
 Areas removed and replaced up to and including a depth of half the concrete approach thickness will be paid for at the contract unit price per SQUARE YARD for APPROACH SLAB REPAIR (PARTIAL DEPTH).
 Areas requiring removal greater than a depth of half the concrete approach thickness shall be removed and replaced full depth and will be paid for at the contract unit price per SQUARE YARD for APPROACH SLAB REPAIR (FULL DEPTH).